 St George’s Theatre, King Street, Great Yarmouth

 Both staff and visitors claim spirits are often heard whispering, while ghostly figures are seen gliding over staircases and fleetingly watching rehearsals.
-CCTV footage (below) captured two silhouettes walking through the corridors, and doors which apparently open by themselves.
+CCTV footage (below) captured two silhouettes walking through the corridors, and doors that apparently open by themselves.

 Felbrigg Hall, Nr Norwich